google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     } TimestampedCertificateEntryDataV2;
 ~~~~~~~~~~~

-`timestamp` is the NTP Time [RFC5905] at which the certificate or precertificate
+`timestamp` is the date and time at which the certificate or precertificate was
-was accepted by the log, measured in milliseconds since the epoch (January 1,
+accepted by the log, in the form of a 64-bit unsigned number of milliseconds
+elapsed since the Unix Epoch (1 January 1970 00:00:00 UTC - see [UNIXTIME]),
-1970, 00:00 UTC), ignoring leap seconds.
-Note that the leaves of a log's Merkle
+ignoring leap seconds, in network byte order.
+Note that the leaves of a log's
-Tree are not required to be in strict chronological order.
+Merkle Tree are not required to be in strict chronological order.

 `issuer_key_hash` is the HASH of the public key of the CA that issued the
 certificate or precertificate, calculated over the DER encoding of the key